20 Most Brilliant Kitchen Cleaning Hacks of All Time

 Use a Toothbrush to Get to Those Hard-to-reach Places

-Under your sink, around the taps, at the bottom of your oven and inside your garbage disposal– these are all examples of some really awkward places that can actually be easily cleaned with a little maneuvering and an old toothbrush.
+Under your sink, around the taps, at the bottom of your oven and inside your garbage disposal – these are all examples of some really awkward places that can actually be easily cleaned with a little maneuvering and an old toothbrush.

 For an extra boost add some baking soda to your bristles before you give each area a good scrub, as this will double your cleaning power.
-Once you’ve rinsed the area, you’ll see a huge difference, particular in the metallic finishes, such as on your blender blades and disposal.
+Once you’ve rinsed the area, you’ll see a huge difference, particularly in the metallic finishes, such as on your blender blades and disposal.

 Use Ice to Clean Your Garbage Disposal

 This is also a super-handy cleaning hack that helps shift the grime from the inside of your garbage disposal.
-All you’ll need to do is fill your sink with ice and let the blade do the work.
+All you will need to do is fill your sink with ice and let the blade do the work.
 They dislodge any build-up of grease, freeze any forgotten bits of food that have gotten lodged in there (making them easier to shift) and melt, once completed.
 Meaning there’s no mess to clean up and no worrying about what to do with the leftover gunk.

 Get Your Toaster Crumb-free